LEGO_HQEC: Automating the Analysis, Construction, and Decoding of Holographic Quantum Codes: Examples Using LEGO HQEC

 \subsubsection{Asymptotically Zero-Rate Steane Code under Depolarizing Noise}

 \cref{code2} shows the code needed for initializing the tensor-network decoder for a depolarizing noise channel.
-In contrast to the previous case, the tensor network decoder requires a specification of the relative proportions of X, Y, and Z errors (lines 19-21).
+In contrast to the previous case, the tensor network decoder requires a specification of the relative proportions of $X$, $Y$, and $Z$ errors (lines 7-9).
 However, the actual generation of the stabilizers and logical operators proceeds identically as for the HaPPY code (lines 14-17).
-In the future, functionality will be added in order to allow the user to specify which tensors will have usable logical qubits, as well as \emph{gauge-fixing} patterns that have featured in other holographic quantum codes recently \cite{steinberg2024far,steinberg_2023}.